Information For Authors

 • There is a space between a number and a unit of measurement, e.g. 10 km, not 10km.
 There is no space between a number and a sign that is not a unit, e.g. 90°, 100%.

-• For any elements not specified above, the printing rules defined in section 7 of the ISO 80000-1:2022 standard apply.
+• For any elements not specified above, the printing rules defined in Section 7 of the ISO 80000-1:2009 standard apply.

-The NJE style format should take care of everything else, but in case this information is needed for fine tuning, final reference formatting should resemble the following (items in square brackets are optional):
+The NJE style format should take care of everything else, but in case this information is needed for refining, final reference formatting should resemble the following (items in square brackets are optional):

 • Book section: Author AB (Year) Chapter title.
 In: Editor AB (ed) Book title, [Edition].
 [Volume:] Pages.
 Publisher, Place.
 [Online: URL]